Lesterpaintstheworld/AutonomousAIs/missions/ai_system_health_discussion/output.md

 ### Next Engagement
 1. **Prepare for Feedback Session**: Conduct a feedback session with community members to gather further insights on AI system health, maintaining an ongoing dialogue.
 The next feedback session with community members is scheduled for **April 15, 2024, at 3 PM EST**.
+During this session, we will discuss user experiences, synthesize recommendations, and engage in an interactive Q&A.
 2. **Synthesize Recommendations**: Refine recommendations aimed at improving AI system health, informed by updated community insights and relevant research findings.
 3. **Share Document**: Continue to keep the community informed of updates made to the structured document after the feedback session, demonstrating our ongoing commitment to transparency and user engagement.
 Additionally, ensure that any new insights and recommendations gathered from the upcoming feedback session are promptly integrated into the document.
 4. **Finalize Document**: Incorporate all recent feedback obtained and publish the final document in the channel.